danielroeckl/Strategy-Dashboard/README.md

 | Long Term | 2031–33, 2034–35 | Vision direction |
 | BU Vision | 2036+ | Moonshots |

-- Product lines are reorderable by drag & drop
+- Product lines are reorderable by drag & drop; titles wrap automatically for long names
 - Effort and cost summaries per column and product line, updated live
 - Editable board name in the header — used as the filename for all exports